 Under Julia’s Spell

-In the summer of 2017 we were commissioned to create a dance film inspired by Victorian photographer, Julia Margaret Cameron.
-The collaboration with QuayCrafts and film maker Paul Windridge culminated in the film, ‘Under Julia’s Spell’ which formed part of the exhibition ‘Out of the Shadows’ at Dimbola Museum and Galleries.
+In the summer of 2017 I was commissioned to create a dance film inspired by Victorian photographer, Julia Margaret Cameron.
+The collaboration with Samphire, QuayCrafts and film maker Paul Windridge culminated in the film, ‘Under Julia’s Spell’ which formed part of the exhibition ‘Out of the Shadows’ at Dimbola Museum and Galleries.
 (Photographs by Carol Walker).

 The Nelken Line